 - there is any notifiable illness on board

 - there are any people on board who need immigration clearance

-- any repairs or modifications, other than running repairs, have been carried out since the vessel last left the EU
+- any repairs or modifications, other than running repairs, have been carried out since the vessel last left the UK

 You will need to comply with any further instructions that you are given.